Uranium92238/eT/README.md

 See the [wiki](https://gitlab.com/eT-program/eT/-/wikis/home)
 for more help or look in `eT/tests` for inspiration when making your own input file.
 For example,
-`eT/tests/hf_energy/hf_energy.inp` is an input file for an Hartree-Fock calculation.
+`eT/tests/hf_energy/hf_energy.inp` is an input file for a Hartree-Fock calculation.